neondatabase/website/content/docs/introduction/extra-usage.md

 updatedOn: '2024-02-22T14:29:54.384Z'
 ---

 Neon plans are structured around **Allowances** and **Extra usage**.
 Allowances are included in your plan.
-With Neon's paid plans, extra usage is available for a fee.
+With Neon's paid plans, extra usage is automatically allocated for a fee.

 ## Plan fees and allowances